tohinz/semantic-object-accuracy-for-generative-text-to-image-synthesis/SOA/README.md

 For the IoU scores it is important that you use the same label mappings as we (we use the standard mapping).
 Our labels can be found in ``data/coco.names`` where each label is mapped to the line it is on, i.e. ``person=0, bicycle=1, ...``

-class labels -> make sure they're right

-how to load and process a caption file

 instructions about calculating iou values